-- (4.18) Undispersed units that enter the map by Paradrop or by Amphibious Landing have a movement allowance of one (1) for the Movement Phase of that game-turn.
-In ensuing game-turns, they use the movement allowance listed on their counters. - (4.19) Allied units cannot use their full movement allowances during daylight turns in zones where the Interdiction Value is greater than zero (0) (see 12.42 for effects of interdiction).
+(4.18) Undispersed units that enter the map by Paradrop or by Amphibious Landing have a movement allowance of one (1) and cannot move more than one hex (no swift movement along main roads) for the Movement Phase of that game-turn.
+In ensuing game-turns, they use the movement allowance listed on their counters.

+(4.19) Allied units cannot use their full movement allowances during daylight turns in zones where the Interdiction Value is greater than zero (0) (see 12.42 for effects of interdiction).